 Our guide Roger took us on a coffee tour.
 Coffee is Uganda’s top export crop and some of the country’s best coffee grows in the Mt Elgon region, where Sipi is.
 Roger explained us the whole process of coffee-making from sapling to cup.
 We roasted the beans and ground them into powder by ourselves and at the end enjoyed a wonderful cup of coffee in the shade of a small hut.

 Sipi is a wonderful place to spend a few days.
 The climate is pleasant; the nights are cool while the days are warm but not too hot.
 Even though Sipi has several hotels (all of them, even the cheapest ones, with stunning views) and sees quite a lot of tourists on weekends and in high season, it’s not a touristy town.
 Apart from the hotels/lodges, there is no tourist infrastructure.
 The few shops are very small, finding a nano-SIM-card is impossible, and power-cuts are very frequent (actually, no power is the norm).
 There are one or two local restaurants that serve rice, beans, chapati, and matoke and a place that makes good chips daily after 7 pm.
 To find the restaurants, however, you’ll need a guide (or to ask around).
 The food is nothing fancy, but cheap and filling.

 It’s that lack of tourist-oriented shops and restaurants and the very rural atmosphere that makes Sipi such an interesting and special place.
 The scenery is amazing, the views breathtaking, and people very nice.
 It’s a great escape from busy Kampala.

-Roger is a great guy and a good guide that knows the area perfectly well.
+Roger is a great guy and a good guide who knows the area by heart.
 Here’s his number, he can also arrange accommodation and transport to/from Sipi: +256789245125